-This list of cheap and free things to do on the Big Island contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.
+This list of cheap and free things to do on the Big Island was written by Marcie Cheung (a Hawaii travel expert) and contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.

 Planning a trip to Hawaii on a budget?

 The Big Island has plenty of things to do that are cheap or free!
 You can explore the island and see all the amazing sights without spending a lot of money.

 With so many great options, you’ll be able to have an amazing time without breaking the bank.
 You won’t regret choosing the Big Island for your Hawaiian vacation.